 One word of advice is to avoid ending up with far too many personas.
 During your research, you will find a lot of personas.
 Although we want to fulfil the needs of all our members we need to focus on the main ones.

-This is just the beginning of your persona journey, the digital world is moving constantly and so are your member’s needs.
+This is just the beginning of your persona journey; the digital world is constantly moving and so are your member’s needs.
 Periodic reviews of your personas and your digital landscape should be part of your agenda and at the heart of your marketing team.